mmastrac/clitest/doc/src/introduction.md

 # Introduction

-`clitest` is a new kind of CLI testing tool that allows you to write tests for command-line applications using a simple syntax.
+*CLI/test* is a new kind of CLI testing tool that allows you to write tests for command-line applications using a simple syntax.
 It was born from the frustration with existing shell testing approaches.